ditojs/dito/docs/controllers.md

 | Instance Field             | Description
 | -------------------------- | -------------------------------------------------
 | `name`: `string`           | The controller's name.
 If not provided, it is automatically deducted from the controller class name.
 If this name ends in `'Controller'`, that is stripped off the name, so `'GreetingsController'` turns into `'Greetings'`.
 | `path`: `string`           | The relative path used to determine the controller's route path.
-| `namespace`: `string`      | The controller's namespace, which is prepended to `path` to generate the absolute controller route.
-Note that it is rare to provide this manually.
-Usually Dito.js determines the `namespace` automatically from the controller object passed to the Dito.js application's constructor and its sub-objects.
-See [Namespaces](#namespaces) for more information.
-| `allow`: `Array`           | A list of allowed actions.
-If provided, only the action names listed here as strings will be mapped to routes, everything else will be omitted.
+| `actions`: `Object`        | TODO: Document controller actions.

-Note: While traditionally, these instance fields would have to be set in the controller constructor, we can leverage the proposal for [public class fields in ECMAScript](http://2ality.com/2017/07/class-fields.html) through Babel Stage 2 to set instance fields in a more elegant way.
+Note: While traditionally, these instance fields would have to be set in the controller constructor, we can leverage public class fields in ECMAScript to set instance fields in a more elegant way.

 So instead of: